Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Introduction

 Although several post-collapse instabilities have been studied as a possible source of non-spherical explosions and pulsar kicks, the unknown origin of the initial asymmetric perturbations and the uncertainties in the numerical simulations make this possibility difficult to unambiguously verify~\cite{burrows06,marek09}.
 Another viable candidate is the possibility of asymmetric neutrino emission either as a result of parity violation in the weak interaction~\cite{vilenkin95,horowitz98} or as a result of an asymmetric magnetic field~\cite{bisnovat93} in strongly magnetized PNSs.

+In this work, we take the asymmetric neutrino emission as one of the main reasons for the asymmetric phenomena observed in the PNS.
+This asymmetric neutrino emission is assumed be caused by the two processes; one is the asymmetric production inside PNSs; and the other is the damping of the neutrino luminosity through neutrino absorption in the nuclear medium.

+The direct and modified URCA processes may play a role in neutrino emission, but the main effect of these processes is in the neutron-star cooling \cite{sawyer79,yakolov01}, where in-medium effects play an important role \cite{frimax79,BRSSV95}.
+Of course, a strong magnetic field leads to an angular-dependence of the neutrino production in the URCA process because of the spin polarization of electrons and positrons in matter \cite{chugai84,dorofeev}.
+Nevertheless, we assume here that the URCA process is not important in the PNS stage.

+Other effects, such as the Landau levels due to the magnetic field \cite{kisslinger2,kisslinger3}, the angular dependence of the neutrino production caused by a possible pion condensation phase \cite{vosk86,parenkov}, and a possible quark-matter color-super conducting phase \cite{berderman} {\it etc} are also assumed to be small in this work.

-Recent theoretical calculations~\cite{arras99,lai98} have suggested that even a $\sim$1\% asymmetry in neutrino emission out of the total neutrino luminosity of $\sim 10^{53}$ ergs could be enough to explain the observed pulsar kick velocities.
+Over a decade ago, Lai {\it et al.}~\cite{arras99,lai98} calculated the neutrino-nucleon scattering during neutrino propagation inside a neutron star in the context of a non-relativistic framework~\cite{arras99}.
+Within that approximation they showed that even a $\sim$1\% asymmetry in the total neutrino luminosity of $\sim 10^{53}$ ergs could be enough to explain the observed pulsar kick velocities.

-Reddy et al.~\cite{rml98} studied neutrino propagation in PNS matter including hyperons.
-However, these models did not include the effects of a strong magnetic field.
-Although Lai et al.~\cite{arras99,lai98} studied the effects of a magnetic field on asymmetric neutrino emission, the neutrino-nucleon scattering processes were calculated in a non-relativistic framework~\cite{arras99}.

-In Ref.~\cite{MKYCR11} we reported for the first time our calculated results of the absorption cross-sections in hot dense magnetized neutron-star matter including hyperons in fully relativistic mean field (RMF) theory~\cite{SW86,serot97}.
+Kusenko, Segre and Vilenkin \cite{KSV98} criticized this conclusion and theoretically showed that the asymmetry in the neutrino scattering cross-section does not lead to an asymmetry in the neutrino emission if the system is in complete thermodynamic equilibrium.
+However, they only considered only neutrino-neutron collisions and neglected the Fermi-Dirac statistics.
+Hence, their proof is only applicable in the very low-density region.
+Furthermore, neutrino scattering inside dense nuclear matter does not play a role in either the thermal evolution or the propagation of the non-equilibrium part of the neutrinos.
+On the other hand, the absorption part of the collisions may make a large contribution to the asymmetry \cite{MKYCR11}.
+That is what we demonstrate here.